-The term weathering is generally the affects of the weather over time on natural and man-made surfaces, but it is used as a technical term for processes distinct from erosion, i.e., physically removing substance through the pressure of wind and water flow: rather weathering refers to chemical and biological processes.
+The term weathering means the effect of weather over time on natural and man-made surfaces, but it is used as a technical term for processes distinct from erosion, i.e., distinct from the physical removal of substance through the pressure of wind and water flow.
+Rather weathering refers to chemical and biological processes.

 The term space weathering is used for objects in space, e.g., from meteorite/micro-meteorite impacts, cosmic rays and stellar winds.

 Weathering can be a major actor in atmosphere formation, which may include a period of rapid weathering.
 Also, depending on the situation, some types of weathering can serve as a stabilizing influence on a relatively stable atmosphere, such as the carbonate-silicate cycle mentioned above.
-Models of the formation of planet surfaces and atmosphere include weathering as well as models aimed at suggesting biosignatures.
+Models of the formation of planet surfaces and atmosphere include weathering.
+So do models aimed at suggesting biosignatures.